OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

         https://www.createwithswift.com/adding-a-widget-to-a-swiftui-app/
 ...
 - [ ] An Attempt At Better User Input #1
-    - [ ] If no matching catalog colour, refer to colour map v0.1
+    - [ ] Merge the colour maps
-    - [ ] Be able to detect misspellings//missing letters?
     - [ ] Add multi-select image option like Instagram.
+    - [ ] On "Detected Colours"/"Add to Palette", allow user to add/delete colours.
+    - [ ] Be able to detect misspellings//missing letters
 ...
 - [ ] A better loading screen
     - The progression of an artwork being drawn and coloured.
         - Going from partially to fully coloured.
     - Ideally 2-3 of these.
+        - Munch prelim
+        - Matisse prelim

 ### Wave 2.2
 - [ ] ???